 - You can start without technical knowledge.

-- Updates and security aspects are handled by the website builder itself.
+- Updates and security aspects are handled by the website builder company.

-- Predefined design templates that you can adapt as you like
+- Predefined themes that you can adapt as you like.

 - You can’t always add extra features (depending on the website builder).